King Crimson: 1999–2003: The Double Duo, The Construkction of Light and The Power to Believe

-In October 1999, King Crimson began to reconvene.
-Tony Levin was busy working as a session musician and decided to take a hiatus from the group, so the remaining members (Fripp, Belew, Gunn and Mastelotto) formed the "Double Duo" to write and record The Construkction of Light in Belew's basement studio and garage near Nashville.
+In October 1999, King Crimson reconvened.
+Tony Levin was busy working as a session musician and decided to take a hiatus from the group, so the remaining members (Fripp, Belew, Gunn and Mastelotto) formed the "Double Duo" to write and record The Construkction of Light at Belew's home studio in Mount Juliet, Tennessee.
+Fripp was inspired by Tool's album Undertow during the writing process of The Construkction of Light.
 Released in May 2000, the album reached No. 129 in the UK.
-Most of the pieces were metallic, harsh and industrial in sound.
-They featured a distinct electronic texture, a heavily processed electric drum sound from Mastelotto, Gunn taking over the bass role on Warr Guitar, and a different take on the interlocking guitar sound that the band had pioneered in the 1980s.
+Most of the pieces were metallic, harsh and industrial metal–influenced in sound.
+They featured Mastelotto performing exclusively on electronic drums, Gunn taking over the bass role on Warr Guitar, and a different take on the interlocking guitar sound that the band had pioneered in the 1980s.
 With the exception of an industrial blues (sung by Belew through a voice changer under the pseudonym of "Hooter J. Johnson"), the songs were dense and complex.
 The album contains the fourth installment of "Larks' Tongues in Aspic".
 It received a negative reception for lacking new ideas.
 The band recorded an album of improvised instrumentals at the same time, and released them under the name ProjeKct X, on the CD Heaven and Earth.

 King Crimson toured to support both albums, including double bill shows with Tool.
-The tour was documented in Heaven & Earth (box set).
+The tour was documented on the live album Heavy ConstruKction in 2000 and the Heaven & Earth (1997–2008) box set in 2019.
 Led Zeppelin bassist John Paul Jones and his band supported Crimson on some live shows.